Open Government Licence

 The OGL terms are compatible with the latest versions of the Creative Commons Attribution License and the Open Data Commons Attribution License.
 This means that when the information is adapted and licensed under either of those licences, you automatically meet the conditions of the OGL as long as you comply with the terms of the other licence.

 The OGL is a perpetual licence so any past and continuing use of information authorised under v1.0 or v2.0 may continue.
-The only exception to this would be if you breached the terms of either licence; this would result in it being terminated.
+The only exception to this would be if the terms of either licence were breached; this would result in the licence being terminated.

-Information providers will specify which version of the OGL applies to their information as they make the transition to v3.0.
-The terms and conditions of the three versions are in essence the same with v3.0 only introducing a few refinements and clarifications.
+Information providers will specify which version of the OGL applies to their information.
+The terms and conditions of the three versions are in essence the same, with v3.0 introducing some refinements and clarifications.

 The OGL superseded the PSI Click-Use Licence in 2010.
-Any information subject to Crown copyright that was available for re-use under the PSI Click-Use Licence may now be re-used under the OGL.
+Any information subject to Crown copyright that was available under the PSI Click-Use licence may now be re-used under the OGL.

 Exceptions to OGL